UCSB-CS56-M16/UCSB-CS56-M16-Lectures/README.md

 already exists.
 But on other days, to save time, rather than make a new repo, I'll just make a new folder/directory inside this repo.

+The folders will have names such as 06.28 for June 28, for example.

+# Accesing this repo

 You can clone this repo, even though you have not "write" permission to it.
 * You'll always be able to `git pull origin master` to get the latest updates, and you should do that often.
 * You won't be able to `git push origin master` though, unless you are one of the admins for the course (instructor, TA, mentor, etc.)